Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 From a particle-physics perspective it is natural to attempt to reproduce as much as possible the successes of the Standard Model of particle physics.
 One is tempted to see gravity simply as one more gauge interaction.
 From this particle-physics perspective a natural solution of the quantum-gravity problem should have its core features described in terms of graviton-like exchange in a background classical spacetime.
 Indeed this structure is found in String Theory, the most developed among the quantum-gravity approaches that originate from a particle-physics perspective.

-The particle-physics perspective provides no {\it a priori} reasons to renounce to exact Poincar\'e symmetry, since Minkowski classical spacetime is an admissible background spacetime, and in classical Minkowski there cannot be any a priori obstruction for classical Poincar\'e symmetry.
-Still, a break up of Lorentz symmetry, in the sense of spontaneous symmetry breaking, is of course possible, and this possibility has been studied extensively over the last few years, especially in String Theory where this might occur naturally when a certain String-Theory antisymmetric tensor field acquires a vacuum expectation value (see, {\it e.g.}, Ref.~\cite{dougnekr} and references therein).
+The particle-physics perspective provides no \textit{a priori} reasons to renounce to exact Poincar\'e symmetry, since Minkowski classical spacetime is an admissible background spacetime, and in classical Minkowski there cannot be any a priori obstruction for classical Poincar\'e symmetry.
+Still, a breakdown of Lorentz symmetry, in the sense of spontaneous symmetry breaking, is of course possible, and this possibility has been studied extensively over the last few years, especially in String Theory (see, e.g., Ref.~\cite{kostesamuel,dougnekr} and references therein).